top of page

 Legal Literacy is the tool that turns vulnerable young people into informed citizens.
 Through our London and Sussex workshops, we ensure that every young person we reach has the map they need to stay safe and avoid the potential pitfalls that can (often inadvertently) lead to illegality.
 Don't leave crime prevention to chance.

-Click here to view our PSHE Workshop Menu or Contact us today to book a consultation.
+Click here to view our PSHE Workshops.

 We Need Your Support